Tax Strategies

 2. You can immediately deduct the full fair-market value of the stock on your federal income tax returns for that year rather than your cost basis.

-Since the majority of non-profits don’t have the capability to receive stock, ETFs, index funds, and cryptocurrencies that’s where Daffy comes in.
+Since the majority of non-profits can’t receive donations of stock, index funds, mutual funds, and cryptocurrencies that’s where Daffy comes in.
 One major benefit of using Daffy is that you’ll never have to worry about whether your favorite nonprofit accepts the appreciated asset.
 Daffy does all the hard work for the organization and delivers the donations in cash to any of the 1.5 million nonprofits supported.

-What do I need in order to claim a charitable contribution deduction?
+What do I need to claim a charitable contribution deduction?

 The first step to ensure your contribution is tax-deductible is to confirm that the recipient organization is tax-exempt, which is another great piece about using Daffy.
 Since Daffy (like all donor-advised fund providers) is a registered 501(c)(3), your contributions to your Daffy fund are tax-deductible immediately.
 Plus, we’ll provide you with a simple tax summary.

-If you make a donation elsewhere, you’ll need some information when tax season rolls around, including:
+If you donate elsewhere, you’ll need some information when tax season rolls around, including:

 • The name of the organization and the donation amount.